Arke-Systems/beacon/doc/developing-with-contentstack.md

 # Developing with Contentstack

 For purposes of local development, individual developers should maintain their own account and their own private development stack within Contentstack.
-Use the Arke Partner Sandbox account for this purpose.

 ## Preparing your Stack

-- Get access to the Arke Partner Sandbox.
-Reach out to team members for help.

-- Create a stack in the Arke Partner Sandbox.
-Name it something descriptive, preferably `Beacon Dev (<your last name>)`.
+- Create a personal development stack.
+Be aware that integration tests run by the Beacon test suite will use this stack and will _wipe all data_ as part of the test process.

 - In your stack settings, create a management token.
 The token should have **Write** permission to **All Branches**.
 Store the token in the `.env` file